simplemindedbot/simplemindedbot/content/ai-augmented-sales-engineering.md

 Scalability presents a unique challenge.
 While AI excels at processing large datasets, it often struggles with the nuances of specialized client interactions.
 General models provide a starting point, but they require careful fine-tuning to match specific client contexts.
 Sales engineers bridge this gap, translating AI-generated insights into personalized solutions that resonate with each client's unique circumstances.

 This balance between automation and customization transforms AI from a simple tool into a strategic asset.
 When implemented thoughtfully, it amplifies the sales engineer's ability to deliver solutions that feel both efficient and personal.
-The goal isn't to automate everything—it's to [enhance the sales process](https://deloitte.wsj.com/cmo/is-your-customer-data-ai-ready-5e75b9ac) in ways that create meaningful client experiences.
+The goal isn't to automate everything-it's to [enhance the sales process](https://deloitte.wsj.com/cmo/is-your-customer-data-ai-ready-5e75b9ac) in ways that create meaningful client experiences.
 By combining AI's analytical power with human expertise, sales teams create interactions that showcase both technical sophistication and genuine understanding.

 ### Enhancing the Client Experience with AI